chainer/chainer/docs/source/examples/ptb.rst

 The **language model** is modeling the probability of generating natural language sentences or documents.
-You can use the language model to estimate how natural a sentence or a documentation is.
+You can use the language model to estimate how natural a sentence or a document is.
 Also, with the language model, you can generate new sentences or documents.

 Let's start with modeling the probability of generating sentences.
 We represent